jakelangham/kestrel/docs/source/settings_and_parameters/domain.rst

     :code:`Lat = 13.248745`

-        The latitude of the center of the domain in decimal degrees in WGS84 coordinates, for georeferenced simulations.
+        The latitude of the centre of the domain in decimal degrees in WGS84 coordinates, for georeferenced simulations.
 For simulations using an analytical surface, this should be set to the required central point for :math:`y`-coordinate.

     :code:`Lon = 123.686939`

-        The longitude of the center of the domain in decimal degrees in WGS84 coordinates, for georeferenced simulations.
+        The longitude of the centre of the domain in decimal degrees in WGS84 coordinates, for georeferenced simulations.
 For simulations using an analytical surface, this should be set to the required central point for :math:`x`-coordinate.